openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

      - (Integer) Expiry interval (in seconds) for LDAP DNS driver Start of Authority

        Time interval, a secondary/slave DNS server holds the information before it is no longer considered authoritative.

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``block_device_allocate_retries`` = ``60``